Rijksmuseum in perfect light, 30 september 2015. Photo K. Kaldenbach.

-In 2006 the chief of the Rijksmuseum History Department, Mr Kees Zandvliet, published a richly illustrated book about the 250 richest people who lived in the Dutch Golden Age (1600-1700).
-With this fine, illustrated voluminous book in hand, and with the two outstanding history city guide handbooks by d'Ailly in my backpack, we can take a highly informative walk alongside the Amsterdam canals, and stop by many houses and follow the careers of a number of these super rich characters.
+In 2006 the chief of the Rijksmuseum History Department, Mr Kees Zandvliet, published a richly illustrated book about the 250 wealthiest people who lived in the Dutch Golden Age (1600-1700).
+With this fine, illustrated voluminous book in hand, and with two outstanding history handbooks by d'Ailly in my backpack, we can take a highly informative walk alongside the Amsterdam canals, and stop by many houses and follow the careers of a number of these super rich characters.
 We can also trace family trees and follow the flow of inheritance capital down the family line.

 For becoming rich in the Dutch Golden Age it was sound planning to being born at the right time in the right cradle, to get and then education and to proceed with shrewd financial dealings and investments.
 Most of all it was a matter of intelligent management of social capital, family alliances, arranging good marriages between partners born to the best families of the right faith.
 Trade, politics and finance went hand in hand.
 Up to 1750 the bankers in London looked towards Amsterdam to learn the best ways of dealing in financial investments and contracts.

 How did Amsterdam become a 'brother-in-law' society?
 As women stood a fair chance (around 8%) of actually dying when giving birth each time, and many women gave birth more than 5 to 10 times during a marriage due to high infant mortality, women were a problem in terms of long-term family life.
 The most promising and important alliances were thus made in the business world of males, that of fathers, uncles, brothers, cousins and brothers-in-law.
 When on the rise in Amsterdam politics and powerful, these males could disperse official functions, like becoming 'harbor master', to family members and friends.
 Along with the functions came some actual day to day work and lots of annual pay.
 One could farm out the actual work and keep the pay.
 Nepotism was the catchword.